Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors: Methodology

+We base this assumption in the cybersecurity and software engineering research literature.
+For example, Zahan \etal~\cite{zahan2023software} compared NPM and PyPI and found comparable behaviors across a range of security measures and practices, including security policies, vulnerabilities, dependency update tools, maintenance procedures, signed-releases, and potentially risky workflows.
+Bogar \etal~\cite{bogart_2021} offered further support for this assumption in a study of several software ecosystems, writing that ``\textit{Ecosystems tend to share many values but differentiate themselves based on a few distinctive values strongly related to their purpose and audience.}'' While there is limited research on PTM registries, Jiang \etal's~\cite{Jiang2023PTMReuse} reported that the PTM re-use workflow for PTMs on \hf to that of traditional software.
+This suggests comparability between the PTM space and the traditional software ecosystem space.
+These and other works suggest a level of uniformity across registries with respect to engineering practices.

+With this assumption in mind, we conduct the quasi experiment.
 In our study, registry factors are \textit{treatments}, maintainers are \textit{subjects}, and signature adoption is the \textit{outcome}.
-As already noted, applying random registry factors to maintainers is impractical --- this is effectively the same as randomly assigning maintainers to different platforms.
-Instead, characteristics of the maintainers themselves (the registries they naturally use) determine which registry factors they experience.
+As noted, applying random registry factors to maintainers is impractical --- this is effectively the same as randomly assigning maintainers to different platforms.
+Instead, characteristics of the maintainers (the registries they naturally use) determine which registry factors they experience.
 Since maintainers' registry selections are not known to be influenced by signing infrastructure or policy, we can also consider registry factors as exogenous treatments.

-We now illustrate our experimental design with two examples.
+We illustrate our experimental design with two evaluations, which we perform later in detail.
 Our four hypotheses for RQ3 include incentives that are registry-specific (H$_1$, H$_2$) and that are registry-independent (H$_3$, H$_4$).
 To assess the effect of registry-specific incentives, we examine whether the date of an associated event is correlated with a significant change in signing adoption within only the pertinent registry.
-For example, if a change in PyPi's signing policy changes the trends in PyPi, while trends in other registries are undisturbed, then we would view this as support for H$_1$.
+For example, if a change in PyPI's signing policy changes the signing rates in PyPI, while rates in other registries are undisturbed, then we would view this as support for H$_1$.
 Conversely, to assess the effect of registry-independent incentives, we examine whether the date of an associated effect is correlated with a significant change in signing adoption in multiple registries.
-For example, if following a major software supply chain attack, we see changes in signing adoption in PyPi and Maven, then we would view this as support for H$_3$.
+For example, if after a major software supply chain attack we see changes in signing adoption in PyPI and Maven, then we would view this as support for H$_3$.

-Based on this design, we proceed through five stages (\cref{sec:methods_experimental_design}).
+Based on this design, we now proceed through the five stages indicated in~\cref{fig:methods}.